MasatoKokubo/Lightsleep-java/Manual.md

     public String fullName;
 ```

-##### 1-1-7.
+##### 1-1-8.
 NonUpdate Annotation
-Specifies that the column related the field are not used in the UPDATE SQL.
+Indicates that the column related the field are not used in the UPDATE SQL.

 ```java:Java
     @Insert("CURRENT_TIMESTAMP")